 The law provides different punishments for such murderers based on the different mental states and intentions of the murderer.

-It means unlawful homicide is of different kinds such as heinous homicide, genocide, and prevocational homicide.
-There is a tendency to classify unlawful homicide on the basis of the level of mental condition in which certain human beings are killed, intentionally or unintentionally or through knowledge, negligence or carelessness.
+It means unlawful homicide is of different kinds, such as heinous homicide, genocide, and premeditated homicide.
+There is a tendency to classify unlawful homicide based on the level of mental condition in which certain human beings are killed, intentionally or unintentionally, or through knowledge, negligence, or carelessness.

 Culpable Homicide Having Full Punishment

-4. Transferred Malice and Mistaken Identity of Victim
+- Transferred Malice and Mistaken Identity of the Victim

 Culpable Homicide Having Less Punishment

-Acts that are defined as criminal acts with criminal intent in Homicide Law in Nepal
+Acts that are defined as criminal acts with criminal intent in the Homicide Law in Nepal

-2. Homicide with Intention to Causing Grievous Bodily Harm
+- Homicide with Intention to Cause Grievous Bodily Harm

 Also visit: Rape Law in Nepal